availproject/avail/avail-js/examples/readme.md

 npm i -g ts-node
 ```

-- Make sure to populate basic configuration in `config.ts` or leave the default if using local node.
+- Make sure to populate basic configuration in `config.ts` or leave the default if you are running a local node.
 Take a look at the scripts for more details about
   the configuration.
+- If you are using a local node, make sure you are running the node with this command : `./target/release/avail-node --dev --enable-kate-rpc`

 ```typescript
 export default {